-Floodplains of the municipality sprawl a total area of 302 ha.
-Situated in this zone are Sinalhan, Aplaya and Caingin, and in portions of Tagapo, Ibaba, Labas, Pooc, Dila and Dita.
+The floodplains of the city comprise a total area of 302 hectares.
+Situated in this zone are Sinalhan, Aplaya and Caingin, and portions of Tagapo, Ibaba, Labas, Pooc, Dila and Dita.

-Slight seasonal run-off flooding is characterized by accumulated shallow run-off flood, which subsides within a short period ranging from a few hours to three days.
+Slight seasonal run-off flooding is characterized by accumulated shallow run-off flood, which subsides within a short period ranging from a few hours to three (3) days.
 This occurs in low to moderately low flood plains situated in Kanluran, Malusak and Ibaba.
-Floods in these areas are due to run off accumulation coming from surrounding elevated areas, their low physiographic positions, poor infiltration, permeability characteristics and drain ability outlet.
-These areas are perceived as poor for urban uses.
-Flood limitation could be minimized by proper and adequate drainage planning for draining unnecessary water.
+Floods in these areas are due to run off accumulation coming from surrounding elevated areas, low physiographic positions, poor infiltration, permeability characteristics and drain ability outlet.

-Moderate seasonal flooding is characterised by more frequent and deeper run-off water.
-Subsistence of floodwater takes a week to a few months.
-This condition is observed along the lakeshore in Caingin, Aplaya and Sinalhan and in the adjacent northeastern tip of Ibaba, Market Area and Tagapo.
-These areas serve as the catchment of water coming from the higher areas and are characterised by poor drain ability outlets, very low infiltration and hydraulic conductivity.
+Moderate seasonal flooding is characterized by more frequent and deeper run-off water.
+It takes a week to a few months for water to subside.
+This condition is observed along the lakeshore in Caingin, Aplaya and Sinal han and in the adjacent northeastern portion of Ibaba, Market Area and Tagapo.
+These areas serve as the catchment of water coming from the upland areas and are characterised by poor drain ability outlets and very low infiltration and hydraulic conductivity.